ashudes/Secure_Software_Development/README.md

 Here’s an overview of the key Classes: online_shopping_app.py
-•	User: Manages user information, authentication, and session management.
+•	User: Manages user information, authentication, and session management.‌(GeeksforGeeks.

-‌(GeeksforGeeks.
 (2022)).
 •	Administrator: Inherits from User, with additional privileges for managing the product inventory.
 •	Product: Represents individual items available for purchase, encapsulating details such as name and price.

-•	ProductList: A collection of Product objects, providing methods to add and remove items from the inventory.
+•	ProductList: A collection of Product objects, providing methods to add and remove items from the inventory.‌(GeeksforGeeks.

-‌(GeeksforGeeks.
 (2022)).
 •	ShoppingCart: Tracks user-selected products, quantities, and the total cost, offering a seamless checkout experience.
 •	Order: Processes and finalizes the user’s purchase, interfacing with the ShoppingCart to complete the transaction.
 •	Payment: Handles payment authorization, processing, and secure storage of payment details.
 •	Shipping: Manages logistics related to the delivery of orders, including address verification and tracking.